 What is a Coordinating Conjunction?

-There are different types of joining words which all connect words, phrases, clauses, and sentences together.
-The subordinates connect two clauses that are not of equal importance together in a sentence.
-On the other hand, a coordinating conjunction does connect two pairs of words with equal importance together.
-A third type, correlative words, also connect two clauses of equal importance; however, they operate in pairs instead of alone.
-Finally, some adverbs can connect parts of a sentence together.
+There are different types of joining words which all connect words, phrases, clauses, and sentences.
+The subordinates connect two clauses that are not of equal importance in a sentence.
+On the other hand, a coordinating conjunction does connect two pairs of words with equal importance.
+Correlative words, a third type, also connect two clauses of equal importance; however, they operate in pairs instead of alone.
+Finally, some adverbs can connect parts of a sentence.
 Let’s begin by focusing on a group of simple joining words.
 These will make it easier for you to form a variety of sentences as you speak and write.

-Here’s a coordinating conjunction definition: A coordinating conjunction joins words together that are of equal syntactic importance.
-You can use them to show that two dependent clauses deserve equal emphasis.
+Here’s a coordinating conjunction definition: A coordinating conjunction joins words of equal syntactic importance.
+You can use it to show that two dependent clauses deserve equal emphasis.

-As this definition is rather technical, let’s break down the definition of coordinating conjunction into individual parts.
-First, coordinating conjunctions join words, phrases, parts of speech, main clauses, and sentences together.
+As this definition of a coordinating conjunction is rather technical, let’s break it down into individual parts.
+First, coordinating conjunctions join words, phrases, parts of speech, main clauses, and sentences.
 The words you connect will always be of equal importance.
 Thus, you won’t use coordinating conjunctions when you’re trying to emphasize one group of words over another.

 The Seven Words in This Category

 There’s not just one coordinating conjunction word—there are several you can select from.
 To remember them all, use the acronym FANBOYS.
 Here’s what each letter in FANBOYS stands for and an example of how to use each word:

 F — For